 Making a pot of rice to serve with dinner is nearly automatic.
-But plain rice day after day after day can get...well...a little boring, don't you think?
-Here are 3 tricks I use to give my everyday rice a little extra oomph in the flavor department.
+But plain rice day after day can get, well, a little boring, don't you think?
+Here are three tricks I use to give my everyday rice a little extra oomph in the flavor department.

 Toasting the dry rice grains in a little butter or olive oil before adding the water brings out their flavor and adds a fantastic nutty note in the finished dish.
 I especially love doing this with brown rice and other whole grains like farro and barley.